xodio/xod/docs/tutorial/data-types-and-conversions/README.md

 We use `pwm-output` from `xod/core` to provide a PWM signal to our LED.
 The `DUTY` input defines the duty cycle.
-The value 0.0 denotes the always-low signal (LED is off), 0.33 is for a 33% cycle (one-third of full brightness), 0.5 is for
-50% brightness, etc. up to 1.0 for the always-high signal when the LED is 100% on.
+The value 0.0 denotes the always-low signal (LED is off), 0.33 is for a 33% cycle (one-third of full brightness), 0.5 is for 50% brightness, etc. up to 1.0 for the always-high signal when the LED is 100% on.

 Be sure to set the `PORT` input value to 3 with Inspector.

 Next we use `analog-input` from `xod/core` to read values from the potentiometer.
-Read values are available on its output `SIG` and take the value 0.0 for one of the potentiometer's limits, 1.0 for the other, and fractional values for anything between them.
+Read values are available on its output `VAL` and take the value 0.0 for one of the potentiometer's limits, 1.0 for the other, and fractional values for anything between them.

 For the `PORT` value on the `analog-input`, use value 14 which corresponds to pin A0 on the board.